carlallanvela/account-management/README.md

 # account-management

 This is a sample application requested from ANZ Wholesale Engineering.
+This project is created using Java 8 and SpringBoot.
 The APIs enables user to GET, POST and DELETE Accounts and GET, POST Transactions.

 ## Development server